KrE80r/KrE80r.github.io/_posts/2016-10-15-internet-of-minions.md

 **IoT Consumers:**
  - Only buy an IoT device from a manufacturer providing regular updates .
- - Check for username/password reset functionalty .
+ - Check for username/password reset functionality .
  - Check for the ability to disable telnet service.
  - Check for the ability to disable SSH service.
  - Check for the ability to change telnet/ssh port .